timburks/gott/README.md

 # gott

-**gott** is a little text editor that I'm writing as a hobby project.
+**gott** is a little text editor that was created as a hobby project.
 It was inspired by [antirez's kilo](http://antirez.com/news/108) and Jeremy Ruten's
 [Build Your Own Text Editor](http://viewsourcecode.org/snaptoken/kilo/)